modfin/brrr/README.md

 1. Launches a single go test container for postgres.
 2. Optionally runs seeding migration scripts.
 3. Marks the database as a template database.
-4. For each tests, creates a new database from the template so each test can have its own database in isolation.
+4. For each test, creates a new database from the template so each test can have its own database in isolation.
-5. Runs isolated integration tests in parallell, so you can make some brrr noises while waiting.
+5. Runs isolated integration tests in parallel.

 ## Why The name
 It goes fast.
-No benchmarks because simple benchmarks are stupid.

 ## Example
 ```